 This is an exciting native option for containers because it blooms repeatedly with pretty white flowers similar to swamp milkweed.
 Perennis leaves also stays viable for monarch caterpillars throughout the season.
 Suggested for USDA hardiness zones 6-9.
 Grow Annually or overwinter in cooler regions

 This widely used native milkweed has more compact growth, although it does have underground rhizomes, so I would suggest using a 10″ pot or larger, depending on the size of your plant.

-Oxypetalum Caeruleum (Blue Tweedia)
+Oxypetalum Caeruleum (Tweedia Milkweed)

 This is the only milkweed with true blue flowers and a beautiful container option.
 It’s a climbing vine, and I’ll be sure to report our experience growing it in year 2.
 I would not recommend depending on this variety as a host plant, although it is a viable milkweed option for monarch caterpillars.

 This native climbing butterfly plant can be an aggressive spreader, so why not try it in a container so you can reap all of the milky benefits without the hassle of runaway rhizomes?

 This does not spread aggressively in my northern growing experience.
 We are currently growing its closest milkweed relative, Gomphocarpus fruticosus (swan milkweed), and that variety does seem to have more aggressive tap roots…go figure!

 Keep in mind there are over 25 varieties of milkweed you could plant, so research to see if a particular milkweed variety has special soil requirements.